Questions About Family or Cosmetic Dentistry?

 - Loose teeth

 - A change in the way your teeth fit together when you bite

 - A change in the fit of partial dentures

 Below are the two most popular teeth whitening options available today.

 These whitening kits are purchased from your doctor for use at home.
 The strength of the gel used in these kits is lower than that used for in-office bleaching, and thus the gel can be applied for longer periods of time.
 Usually the trays are worn a couple hours a day or overnight for a few days or weeks depending on the product.

 Over the counter whitening

 Over the counter teeth whitening kits are store-bought and use a lower concentration gel than both in-office bleaching and take-home kits purchased from your doctor.
-While they are cheaper, they typically are less effective than methods that can be performed by your dentist because of the lower concentration gel.
-Additionally, over the counter trays are not custom fited for your teeth, which can result in gum irritation while wearing the trays.
+They typically are less effective than methods that can be performed by your dentist because of the lower concentration gel.

 Improve "cleanability" of teeth and reduce the risk of tooth decay and gum disease that can lead to eventual tooth loss

 Maintain proper oral function related to chewing, breathing and speech